Vietnam.vn - Nền tảng quảng bá Việt Nam

 Different personality

 If elected, Mr. Trump’s unconventional, unpredictable leadership style could influence the U.S. approach to allies and the North Korea issue.
-Moreover, the former president’s desire to leave a “legacy” or diplomatic mark during his final term as president could ultimately create greater momentum for peace programs or significant bilateral agreements.
+Moreover, the former president’s desire to leave a “legacy” or diplomatic mark during his final term as president could create greater momentum for peace programs or significant bilateral agreements.

-On the contrary, if Ms. Harris becomes the female owner of the White House, with her cautious "collective leadership" style, she will tend to stick to the Democratic Party's foreign policy, including maintaining international alliances, protecting global norms and laws, and prioritizing promoting multilateral cooperation.
+On the contrary, if Ms. Harris becomes the female owner of the White House, with her cautious "collective leadership" style, she will tend to stick to the Democratic Party's foreign policy, including maintaining international alliances, protecting global norms and rules, and prioritizing promoting multilateral cooperation.

-Meanwhile, Ms. Harris is expected to maintain the Biden administration's tough stance on North Korea's nuclear ambitions and prioritize cooperation with allies South Korea, Japan and regional and international forums to address the issue.
+Meanwhile, Ms. Harris is expected to maintain the Biden administration's tough stance on North Korea's nuclear ambitions and will prioritize cooperation with allies South Korea, Japan and regional and international forums to address this issue.
 Ms. Harris may also resume US-North Korea negotiations, but it will not be a direct summit with leader Kim Jong Un if Pyongyang does not make specific commitments.

 Thủ tướng Kishida và Tổng thống Biden không tái tranh cử, thượng đỉnh Mỹ-Hàn-Nhật liệu có diễn ra trong năm nay?
 (AP)